-Open Access services will be closed from 5pm on Thursday 22nd December 2016 to Monday 2nd January 2017 inclusive.
-This means there will be no ORA reviewing of deposited items during this period, no handling of Article Processing Charges, and no response to enquiries.
-Normal service fr
+Open Access services close at 4pm on Friday 20th December 2019 for the Christmas break.
+This means there will be no ORA reviewing of deposited items during the closed period, no handling of Article Processing Charges, and no response to enquiries.
+Normal service from the ORA, APC, and

 About the Oxford Open Access Project